RanChu1006/mission-to-mars/README.md

 # mission-to-mars

-java
+java.
-simulata two type rocket module, judge which is better. next could do simulate by step1. step2
+simulata two type rocket module, judge which is better. next could do simulate by step1. step2.